sighupio/getting-started/distro-on-vms/README.md

         type: prometheus
 ```

-This section configures the `module-monitoring` module.
-The complete stack with Prometheus based on kube-prometheus and other monitoring tools.
+This section configures the `monitoring` module, which installs a complete monitoring stack with Prometheus based on kube-prometheus and other monitoring tools.

 #### Policy (OPA) core module and Tracing core module